ayoubserti/play-mozjs/README.md

 # About

-this is a demo application to demonstrate how can implemente a remote debugger for `SpiderMonkey` JS engine.
+This is a demo application to demonstrate how can implemente a remote debugger for `SpiderMonkey` JS engine.

 # Dependencies